-On May 2, 2017, our board of directors approved the issuance of 75,000 time-based stock options, 75,000 performance-based stock options, 25,000 time-based RSUs, and 25,000 performance RSUs to Dr. Arnold under the 2013 Plan, which were granted on May 31, 2017 with per share estimated grant date fair values of \$1.04, \$0.99, \$1.50 and \$1.50, respectively.
-The time-based and performance stock options have a term of 10 years from the date of grant and an exercise price of \$1.50 per share, which is equal to the closing price of our common stock on the date of grant.
-The grant date fair values of the time-based and performance stock options were estimated using a Black-Scholes valuation model.
-The assumptions used in the Black-Scholes valuation model for the time-based stock options include a volatility rate of 80.0%, a risk-free interest rate of 1.89%, a dividend yield of 0.00%, and an expected term of 6.04 years.
-The assumptions used in the Black-Scholes valuation model for the performance stock options include a volatility rate of 80.0%, a risk-free interest rate of 1.79%, a dividend yield of 0.00%, and an expected term of 5.29 years.
-Each time-based stock option award vests over a four-year period with 25% of all shares vesting on the one-year anniversary of the vesting commencement date, or May 2, 2018, with the remainder vesting in 36 equal monthly installments over the following three years ending May 2, 2021.
-Vesting of the time-based RSUs granted on May 31, 2017 occurred on the one-year anniversary of the vesting commencement date, or May 2, 2018.
-Vesting of the performance-based stock options and RSUs granted on May 31, 2017 was as determined by our board of directors or our compensation committee of our board of directors upon the achievement of specified corporate goals for 2017.
-Subsequent to the year ended December 31, 2017, none of the performance stock options and performance RSUs granted on May 31, 2017 were declared vested, and the 100,000 shares underlying these awards were forfeited.
+On April 17, 2019 our board of directors approved the issuance of 160,000 time-based stock options to Mr. Hendrick under the Amended 2013 Plan, which were granted on April 30, 2019 with a per share estimated grant date fair value of \$0.91.
+The exercise price of the time-based stock options of \$0.91 per share is equal to the closing price of our common stock on the date of grant, with a term of 10 years from the date of grant.
+The grant date fair value of the time-based stock options was estimated using a Black-Scholes valuation model.
+The assumptions used in the Black-Scholes valuation model for the time-based stock options include a volatility rate of 128.2%, a risk-free interest rate of 2.33%, a dividend yield of 0.00%, and an expected term of 5.96 years.
+Each time-based stock option award vests over a four-year period with 25% of all shares vesting on the one-year anniversary of the vesting commencement date, or April 30, 2020, with the remainder vesting in 36 equal monthly installments over the following three years from May 30, 2020 through April 30, 2023, subject to continuing service.